TobsDev/bookmark-landing-page/README.md

   JAM-Stack Sample Bookmarking Landing page
 </h1>

-This project is developed using Gatsbyjs static site generator and SASS in combinatino with the BEM framework and will be hosted on Zeit.co leveraging continuous deployment.
+This project is developed using the Gatsbyjs static site generator and SASS in combination with the BEM framework and will be hosted on Zeit.co leveraging continuous deployment.